René Bonnet (businessman): Building cars

 There was also a convertible called the "Missile", which sported tailfins.
-This car, however, was a commercial failure in spite of its performance.
+The company's products, however, were a commercial failure in spite of their spirited performance, with only 198 examples having been built between 1962 and 1964.
 As a result of this, Automobiles René Bonnet came into financial trouble and he was forced to sell the company to its supplier Matra in October 1964.
 Bonnet never returned to the automobile industry afterwards, but the Djet and Missiles remained in production by Matra.

 René Bonnet died in an automobile accident on 13 January 1983, aged 78.
 He is buried in Champigny-sur-Marne.